andrew128/andrew128.github.io/_posts/2024-11-1-agentigraph.md

 ---
 layout: post
-title: AGENTiGraph: An Interactive Knowledge Graph Platform for LLM-based Chatbots utilizing Private Data
+title: AGENTiGraph An Interactive Knowledge Graph Platform for LLM-based Chatbots utilizing Private Data
 ---

 A summary of the paper (link in resources section).